With or without replacement? Sampling uncertainty in Shepp's urn scheme: Problem formulation and learning assumptions

 where $B=(B_t)_{t\geq 0}$ is a standard Brownian motion, independent of $\theta$ under $\P_{\pi}$.

-2. The problem under investigation is to find the optimal stopping strategy that maximises the expected value of $X$ upon stopping, i.e.,
+2. The problem under investigation is to find the optimal stopping strategy that maximises the expected value of $X$ upon stopping, i.e.

-for $\pi\in[0,1]$.
-Note that the time horizon of the optimal stopping problem in \eqref{eqn:prob} is set to one, since the uncertainty about the nature of the process is fully revealed at $t=1$ (it either pins to $a$ or it does not).
+Recall that the time horizon of the optimal stopping problem in \eqref{eqn:prob} is set to one, since the uncertainty about the nature of the process is fully revealed at $t=1$ (it either pins to $a$ or it does not).

-If the process was known to be a Brownian bridge then it is evident from \eqref{eqn:prob} that $V\geq a$, since simply waiting until $t=1$ would yield a value of $a$ with certainty.
-However, uncertainty about $\theta$ introduces additional uncertainty in the terminal payoff, since the value received at $t=1$ can be less than $a$ if the true process was actually a Brownian motion.
+If the process was known to be a Brownian bridge then it would be evident from \eqref{eqn:prob} that $V\geq a$, since simply waiting until $t=1$ would yield a value of $a$ with certainty.
+However, uncertainty about $\theta$ introduces additional uncertainty in the terminal payoff, since the value received at $t=1$ could be less than $a$ if the true process was actually a Brownian motion.

-\begin{remark} It should be noted that the problem described above is related to the problem studied in \cite{EV2}, in which the underlying process is known to be a Brownian bridge, but for which the \emph{location} of the pinning point is unknown.
-Specifically, if the process defined in \eqref{eqn:bridge} was a standard Brownian motion then the distribution of its expected location at $t=1$ would be normal, i.e., $X_1\sim\mathcal{N}(a,1)$.
-On the other hand, if the process was a Brownian bridge pinning to $a$ at $t=1$, then the distribution of its expected location at $t=1$ would be a point mass, i.e., $X_1\sim\delta_a$ (where $\delta_a$ denotes the Dirac delta).
-Hence setting a prior on the location of the pinning point in \cite{EV2} to $\mu=\pi\delta_a+(1-\pi)\mathcal{N}(a,1)$ is equivalent to the problem formulated in this note. \end{remark}
+\begin{remark} The problem described above is related to the problem studied in \cite{EV2}, in which the underlying process is known to be a Brownian bridge, but for which the \emph{location} of the pinning point is unknown.
+Specifically, if the process defined in \eqref{eqn:bridge} was a standard Brownian motion then the distribution of its expected location at $t=1$ would be normal, i.e.~$X_1\sim\mathcal{N}(a,1)$.
+On the other hand, if the process was a Brownian bridge pinning to $a$ at $t=1$, then the distribution of its expected location at $t=1$ would be a point mass, i.e.~$X_1\sim\delta_a$ (where $\delta_a$ denotes the Dirac delta).
+Hence, setting a prior on the location of the pinning point in \cite{EV2} to $\mu=\pi\delta_a+(1-\pi)\mathcal{N}(a,1)$ is equivalent to the problem formulated in this note. \end{remark}

-3. To account for the uncertainty about $\theta$ in \eqref{eqn:bridge} we define the \emph{posterior probability process}
+3. To account for the uncertainty about $\theta$ in \eqref{eqn:bridge}, we define the \emph{posterior probability process}

-for $t\geq 0$. $\Pi=(\Pi_t)_{t\geq 0}$ represents the belief that the process will pin at $t=1$ and importantly how it is continually updated over time through observations of the process $X$.
-To determine the dynamics of the $\Pi$ process, we appeal to well-known results from stochastic filtering theory (e.g.,~\cite{BC,JP1}) that, for $t\geq 0$,
+which represents the belief that the process will pin at $t=1$ and importantly how it is continually updated over time through observations of the process $X$.
+To determine the dynamics of the process $\Pi=(\Pi_t)_{t\geq 0}$, we appeal to well-known results from stochastic filtering theory (see \cite[][Theorem 9.1]{LS} or \cite[][Section 2]{JP1}), namely that, for $t\geq 0$,